 The tumour grade is a measure of how abnormal the cells look, again scored from 1 to 4.
 Cells in low grade tumours look more normal and are less likely to be aggressive.
 High grade tumours have more abnormal cells and are likely to be more aggressive.

 Tumours take time to develop, meaning that if they are found earlier they will be smaller and less likely to have spread.
 This makes them easier to treat and less likely to be fatal.
 If you know you have BHD, it is important to have regular kidney scans so that you catch tumours early when they are at a lower stage and grade.
 Patients who have regular scans have a good prognosis.

 Knowing what type of kidney cancer you have

 To find out the type, stage and grade of your tumour, a sample will be sent to a pathology lab for testing.
 The sample can either be part of the tumour taken as a biopsy, or the whole tumour collected during surgery.

 It is quite common for family members with BHD to have different types of tumour, or for the same person to have more than one type of tumour at a time.

 If the results of the first pathology test are not clear, you may want to ask that a sample of your tumour is sent to a different lab for a second opinion.
-If you are in the United States, you can ask for the test to be done at the National Cancer Institute, at no cost to you.
-Please ask your doctor to arrange this on your behalf, rather than arranging it yourself.
+Discuss this with your doctor.